 Begin by pressing the short ends of one of your bag casing pieces in 1/2″ on each edge.
 I recommend using a seam gauge for this step.

 Next, fold the piece in half lengthwise and press.
-Repeat for other bag casing piece.
+Repeat for other bag casing pieces.

 Step Two: Sew the Casing to the Bag Outside Pieces

 Pin the bag casing to the bag outside piece along the top edge.
-The raw edges of the bag front and folded casing piece will be flush and the casing should be centered in the bag outside piece.
-Stitch in place.
+The raw edges of the bag front and the raw edges of the folded casing piece will be flush and the casing should be centered in the bag outside piece.
+Baste in place.